Skip to content

 Acids in Action: The Semiconductor Revolution

-To truly appreciate the power of acids, you have to look at the microscopic level.
-Every computer chip, smartphone processor, and solar panel in the world exists because of the incredible precision of high-purity acids.
+To truly appreciate the power of acids, look at the microscopic level.
+Every computer chip, smartphone processor, and solar panel in the world exists because of the precision of high-purity acids.

 Manufacturing a single silicon wafer requires dozens of cleaning and etching steps with ultra-high purity acids.

-In a process called photolithography, patterns for microscopic circuits are projected onto a silicon wafer.
-High-purity, ACS-grade acids like **Sulfuric Acid** and **Nitric Acid** are then used as etchants to wash away the exposed areas, carving the intricate pathways for electricity to flow.
-This process demands the absolute highest purity; a single foreign particle, smaller than a grain of dust, can ruin a multi-million dollar batch of microchips.
+In photolithography, patterns for microscopic circuits are projected onto a silicon wafer.
+High-purity ACS-grade acids like sulfuric acid and nitric acid are used as etchants to wash away exposed areas, carving the intricate pathways for electricity to flow.
+A single foreign particle — smaller than a grain of dust — can ruin a multi-million dollar batch of microchips.
 This is where the distinction between technical grade and high-purity reagent grades becomes absolutely critical.

 The Acid Selection Playbook